nicd-traineeship/.github/.github/ISSUE_TEMPLATE/default-issue-template--parent-issue-.md

 Outline what will be addressed in this issue.

 ## Definition of done
-Outline the tasks that need to be carried out for this issue.
-For each task, also create a related sub-issue.
+Outline the tasks required to address this issue.
+For each task, also create a related sub-issue and assign at least one team member to it.
 - [ ] Task 1
 - [ ] Task 2
 ...